FutureActivities/Craft-GoogleRecaptcha/README.md

 # Google reCAPTCHA for Craft CMS
-Craft plugin to dispaly Google's new reCaptcha form widget and validate responses.
+Craft plugin to display Google's new reCaptcha form widget and validate responses.

 ##Forked
 Forked from https://github.com/aberkie/craft-recaptcha